 What Is Forecasting In Business [& How A CFO Can Help You]

-As a CFO consultant and professor I am often asked by business leaders how they can improve their companies results or run their business more effectively.
-This often leads into a discussion about how to measure performance, plan for the future, and determine a good yardstick for success.
-This is where Forecasting comes in.
-Forecasting in business is what organizations use to measure their success and predict their financial wellbeing at a certain future date.
+As a CFO consultant and professor, I am often asked by business leaders how they can improve their companies’ results or run their businesses more effectively.
+This often leads to a discussion about how to measure performance, plan for the future, and determine a good yardstick for success.
+This is where forecasting comes in.
+Forecasting in business is what organizations use to measure their success and predict their financial well-being at a certain future date.
 It is the process of using an organization’s historical financial data to make estimates that help predict future trends.
 This helps your organization plan robust budgets, anticipate upcoming expenses, and establish a more future-forward financial plan.

 Let’s take a closer look at what forecasting in business is and how it can help you plan for the future.

 Why Is Forecasting Within Your Business Important?